griquelme/tidyms2/docs/glossary.rst

     ROI
         Region of Interest.
 A region extracted from a raw data file which may contain features.

+    Rt
+        The retention time of a chromatographic peak

     sample
         And individual experimental measurement